jcamalpz/yext-test/README.md

 ---

 ## Assumptions & Limitations
-- The service handles **string, float64, and interger types** only within arrays.
+- The service handles **strings and float64 types** only within arrays.
 Other types will trigger an error.
 - Sorting is case-sensitive for strings.
 - Arrays with mixed data types are not supported.